JamieDavis2016/100-days-of-code/log.md

 # This is my log of the next 100 days of code to help me become better at mainly web development
 # I should also consult to my calendar to ensure that I have subjects setup for what I want to learn and plan ahead.

+### Day 9: 26 November, 2018

+**Today's progress**: Time spent: 1h

+Very distracted hour today, didn't get anywhere near as much done as I would of hoped.

+Got the setup for technical documentation page from FCC HTML done and have the tests ran - only layout to finish

+Plan to experiment and make the layout / CSS look much nicer, may look to add an animation Using responsive CSS again

+For this page may try to make use of CSS grid and CSS flexbox and see how I want to structure the page

+**Link To work** [Codepen] (https://codepen.io/jamiedavis/pen/wQEywd) **Link To work:** [FreeCodeCamp] (https://www.freecodecamp.org)

+##Tweet Message:
+Day9: Time Spent:1h (distracted hour) Thoughts: After one very distracted hour (irl) I managed to put together the setup for content have all of the HTML side of things passing on FCC for the tech doc page!
+ Layout time https://codepen.io/jamiedavis/pen/wQEywd … #100daysofcode #FreeCodeCamp

 ### Day 8: 26 November, 2018

 **Today's progress**: Time spent: 1h